 ArtH 111.
 History of Eastern Art.
 A general introduction to the art of the ancient civilizations and traditional arts of Asia, focusing on India, China and Japan.
 Topics covered include Buddhist and Hindu art, landscape painting, sculpture, woodblock print, and important monuments in East Asian art.
+Partially satisfies the LA CCR.
+Satisfies the CP ACE.
 Satisfies the Other Cultures LADR.

 ArtH 112.
 History of Western Art.
 A historical survey from cave paintings to present.
 The course deals with Western art forms derived from the Near East, Europe and the United States.
+Partially satisfies the LA CCR.